MicrosoftDocs/msix-docs/msix-src/packaging-tool/package-editor.md

 ![pic10](images/pic10.png)

 On the Capabilities page you can add or remove [capabilities](https://docs.microsoft.com/en-us/uwp/schemas/appxpackage/uapmanifestschema/element-capability) for the package.
 If a capability is present in the package, then the checkbox will be checked.
 If you select or un-select a capability, it will update your manifest.
-- This translates to the <capability> element in the MSIX manifest.
+This translates to the "<capability>" element in the MSIX manifest.

 ![pic11](images/pic11.png)